Andy Robertson admits Scotland 'didn't show up' in World Cup play-off defeat to Ukraine

 Scotland's 39-year-old 'keeper Craig Gordon kept the visitors at bay only until the 33rd minute when skipper Andriy Yarmolenko deservedly put Ukraine ahead and Roman Yaremchuk doubled that lead with a header three minutes after the break.

-Midfielder Callum McGregor pulled a goal back in the 79th minute as Steve Clarke's men rallied but it was too little too late and Ukraine substitute Artem Dovbyk drove in a breakaway third in added time to book a place against Wales in the play-off final in Cardiff on Sunday.
+Midfielder Callum McGregor pulled a goal back in the 79th minute as Steve Clarke's men rallied but it was too little too late and Ukraine substitute Artem Dovbyk drove in a breakaway third in added time to book a place against Wales in the play-off final in Cardiff on Sunday, when a place in Qatar will be up for grabs.

 Robertson told Sky Sports: "It's hugely disappointing as we've waited a long time for this game.
 Our performances beforehand were really good but to be honest we didn't really show up.